Interosseous membrane of leg

-The interosseous membrane of the leg (middle tibiofibular ligament) extends between the interosseous crests of the tibia and fibula, helps stabilize the Tib-Fib relationship and separates the muscles on the front from those on the back of the leg.
+The interosseous membrane of the leg (middle tibiofibular ligament) is a fibrous membrane which extends between the interosseous crests of the tibia and fibula that helps stabilize the bones’ relationship and separates the muscles on the front from those on the back.

+Description

-It consists of a thin, aponeurotic joint lamina composed of oblique fibers, which for the most part run downward and lateralward; some few fibers, however, pass in the opposite direction.
+It consists of a thin aponeurotic joint lamina composed of oblique fibers running downward and laterally, with a few passing transversely.

-It is broader above than below.
-Its upper margin does not quite reach the tibiofibular joint, but presents a free concave border, above which is a large, oval aperture for the passage of the anterior tibial vessels to the front of the leg.
+Broader above than below, its upper margin does not quite reach the tibiofibular joint.
+Above the joint’s free concave border is a large oval aperture for the passage of the anterior tibial vessels to the front of the leg.

 In its lower part is an opening for the passage of the anterior peroneal vessels.

 It is continuous below with the interosseous ligament of the tibiofibular syndesmosis, and presents numerous perforations for the passage of small vessels.

-It is in relation, in front, with the Tibialis anterior, Extensor digitorum longus, Extensor hallucis proprius, Peronæus tertius, and the anterior tibial vessels and deep peroneal nerve; behind, with the Tibialis posterior and Flexor hallucis longus.
+In front of the interosseous membrane are the tibialis anterior, extensor digitorum longus, extensor hallucis proprius, peronæus tertius, the anterior tibial vessels, and deep peroneal nerve; behind are the tibialis posterior and flexor hallucis longus.